 “We do not fully understand why fentanyl is being introduced as an additive to heroin, to what extent users are aware of the addition, or whether there is an emerging demand for it.
 US and Canadian analysis suggested that the introduction of fentanyl into their heroin markets led to rising demand and profit margins, but the UK market differs from North America and we have not seen any evidence to date of UK heroin users demanding fentanyl-laced heroin.”

 Fentanyl is a very powerful synthetic (man-made) opiate drug, which is gram-for-gram between 50 and 100 times stronger than heroin.
-In medicine, it is used as an anaesthetic as well as a strong pain killer, normally in the form of patches.
-It is also used as an anaesthetic and sedative by vets.
+In medicine, it is used as an anaesthetic as well as a strong pain killer for treating severe pain caused by major trauma or surgery, and chronic pain, especially in cancer patients.
+It offers significant pain relief for conditions where other opioids may not be effective.
+Fentanyl is also used to treat patients under strict medical supervision, ensuring it is prescribed for those with severe or chronic pain conditions who require its potent effects for pain management.
+Normally in the form of patches, it is also used as an anaesthetic and sedative by vets.
 Fentanyl is usually also only prescribed in the most severe cases of pain and then only under severe medical supervision.
 It is also used overseas to medically treat the end of life patients with terminal cancer.

 Easily Obtainable Online and On The Street